Rear-Admiral Victor Alexander Montagu

 Last Edited=1 Jul 2006

-Elizabeth Sloane was born after 1695.1 She was the daughter of Sir Hans Sloane, 1st and last Bt. and Elizabeth Langley.2 She married General Charles Cadogan, 2nd Baron Cadogan of Oakley, son of Henry Cadogan and Bridget Waller, on 25 July 1717 at St. George the Martyr, Queen Square, London, England.1 She died on 20 May 1768.3 She was buried at Caversham, Oxfordshire, England.1 Her will was probated in September 1768.1
+Elizabeth Sloane was born after 1695.1 She was the daughter of Sir Hans Sloane, 1st and last Bt. and Elizabeth Langley.2 She married General Charles Cadogan, 2nd Baron Cadogan of Oakley, son of Henry Cadogan and Bridget Waller, on 25 July 1717 at St. George the Martyr, Queen Square, London, EnglandG.1 She died on 20 May 1768.3 She was buried at Caversham, Oxfordshire, EnglandG.1 Her will was proven (by probate) in September 1768.1

 Her married name became Cadogan.
-As a result of her marriage, Elizabeth Sloane was styled as Baroness Cadogan of Oakley on 17 July 1726.
+After her marriage, Elizabeth Sloane was styled as Baroness Cadogan of Oakley on 17 July 1726.

 Child of Elizabeth Sloane and General Charles Cadogan, 2nd Baron Cadogan of Oakley